zuozhenggh/learning-library/data-management-library/mysql/mds-all/launchmds/launchmds.md

 10. The New Virtual Machine will be ready to use after a few minutes.
 The state will be shown as Provisioning during the creation
     ![COMPUTE](./images/05compute07.png " ")

-11. The state Running indicates that the Virtual Machine is ready to use.
+11. The state Runing indicates that the Virtual Machine is ready to use.

     **Save the Public IP Address** under "Instance Access"  on the **MDS_Client** Instance page.
     ![COMPUTE](./images/05compute08.png " ")